Developments to the Eitingon Model

 i) initially, four Board members (a Chair, plus one rep from each region) would be appointed and tasked with presenting proposals for Procedural Code amendments by the time of the January 2018 Board meeting;

 ii) after the Procedural Code amendments are agreed, 6 additional non-Board members (2 from each region) will be appointed and this group will be tasked with developing proposals regarding how the IPA can work with its Constituent Organisations in the light of these new minimum standards.

 The initial Task Force will be requested to make any recommendations to the Executive Committee by the end of November, in time for review and for any proposals that may require Board approval to be made to the Board meeting scheduled for January 2018.

 Further details on the scope and membership of task forces will be proposed and communicated over the coming months.

-In recommending membership of the two task forces, I am keen to ensure we benefit from diversity and balance in hearing the many perspectives, wisdom and insights that must shape making the decision, for which there was a large majority in favour, a reality.
+In recommending membership of the two task forces, we are keen to ensure we benefit from diversity and balance in hearing the many perspectives, wisdom and insights that must shape making the decision, for which there was a large majority in favour, a reality.

 1) that at this moment absolutely nothing has changed about the minimum standards acceptable under the IPA’s rules.